Top 7 Common Stormwater Inspection Mistakes And What To Do

 By law, many states require weekly, monthly, quarterly, and sometimes annual stormwater inspections to ensure proper compliance within the guidelines set by that particular state’s Construction General Permit.

-An approved Stormwater Pollution Prevention Plan (SWPPP) should include regular inspections of all best management practices (BMPs) to ensure legal compliance and erosion/sediment control.
+An approved Stormwater Pollution Prevention Plan (SWPPP) will require regular inspections of all best management practices (BMPs) to ensure legal compliance and erosion/sediment control.

 However, due to the complexity of stormwater management and the disarray of work zones, stormwater management mistakes are common.